c4tom/DreamDevBox/docs/configuration-files/env-file.rst

 All docker-compose configuration is done inside the ``.env`` file which simply defines key-value pairs evaluated by docker-compose.yml.

-If this file does not exist at the root of your Devilbox git directory, then copy ``env-example`` to ``.env`` to initially create it with sane defaults.
+If this file does not exist at the root of your DreamDevBox git directory, then copy ``env-example`` to ``.env`` to initially create it with sane defaults.

 .. seealso::